-Joseph M. McAnulty – Violin Instructor, Chamber Ensemble Conductor.
-Joseph McAnulty holds a Bachelor of Arts in music from Penn State University, where he studied violin with James Lyon and orchestral conducting with Gerardo Edelstein.
-Prior to college, he was a student of Brandon Christensen.
+Joseph M. McAnulty – Violin Instructor, String Ensemble Conductor.
+Joseph McAnulty holds a Bachelor of Arts in music from Penn State University where he studied violin with James Lyon and orchestral conducting with Gerardo Edelstein.
+Prior to college he was a student of Brandon Christensen.
 Joe has been a member of the faculty at State Street Academy since 2007.
-Along with teaching over 30 private students, Joe also coaches a string chamber music program and a beginning violin group class.
+Along with teaching over 30 private students, Joe also conducts three levels of string ensemble.
 As a professional violinist, he is a member of the York Symphony and performs with various chamber orchestras around the region.
 He has also adjudicated orchestra festivals for several years in the central Pennsylvania area, and was recently named the concertmaster of the Central Pennsylvania Symphony.

 Maria Wilson - Guitar Instructor.
 Maria is a published guitar composer for RDSD Publishing for T.V. and small film projects.
 She has been teaching guitar for over 20 years.
 Many of Maria's students have gone on to further their careers in music education, music business, and audio technology at Belmont University, Lebanon Valley College, and Berkeley College of Music.
 Maria has five original music CDs and has toured the East Coast opening up for music legends Roger McGuinn, Michael McDonald, Livingston Taylor, and John Sebastian.
 She has has been the featured musician at the Belmont Race Track, Atlantic City Beach Festival, and the Philadelphia Folk Festival.
 Maria is a six time scholarship winner to Duqesne University's Guitar and Bass Workshop and School.
 She has also studied with guitar instructors from Peabody Conservatory, Towson University, and Elizabethtown College.
 In addition, she holds a music marketing and music technology diploma from the Harrisburg Area Community College.
 Maria has also had articles written on her music in Self-Employment Magazine, Wood and Steel, The York Dispatch and The Patriot News.
 In addition she has performed on the River 97.3 and World Café in Philadelphia.
 For more information, visitwww.mariawilsonmusic.com.